 About Lytton Park

-Lytton Park is an exclusive Toronto neighbourhood centered around a 1.7 hectare park…shockingly known as Lytton Park.!
+Lytton Park is an exclusive Toronto neighbourhood centred around a 1.7-hectare park…shockingly known as Lytton Park.!
 The park borders Avenue Road to the west, runs south of Glencairn Avenue, and features 3 outdoor tennis courts, lawn bowling, a children’s playground and a clubhouse.
-It is homebase for the North Toronto Tennis Club and the North Toronto Lawn Bowling & Croquet Club.
+It is home base for the North Toronto Tennis Club and the North Toronto Lawn Bowling & Croquet Club.
 Besides being scenic, it serves as a social hub of activity for local residents in warmer months.